irvingdc/study-guides/README.md

 # Software Engineering Study Guides

-A comprehensive collection of study materials for senior software engineers preparing for technical interviews at major tech companies like Zillow, focusing on two critical areas: **Software Refactoring & Maintenance** and **System Design**.
+A comprehensive collection of study materials for senior software engineers preparing for technical interviews at major tech companies, focusing on two critical areas: **Software Refactoring & Maintenance** and **System Design**.

 ## 📚 Repository Overview